AOC Claps Back At Girl Scout Cookie Column

 “So before you decide to embrace an International Women’s Day celebration or buy the cookies,” the column concludes, “ask yourself, ‘Will the country be better off with more representatives like the young socialist Alexandra Ocasio-Cortez?'”

-The social media-savvy Congresswoman, perhaps unsurprisingly, responded on Twitter to the column.
+The social media-savvy congresswoman, perhaps unsurprisingly, responded on Twitter to the column.

 “Boycotting cookies that teach little girls leadership skills to own the libs nice job I’ll take 10,” Ocasio-Cortez tweeted Thursday, along with emojis.
 She also tweeted about her pride in Troop 6000 in Queens, which she called the first-ever Girl Scout troop for girls experiencing homelessness.